-- The buy- in and the support of the executive team are indispensable for a successful introduction and implementation of goal management with OKRs.
+- The buy- in and the support of the executive team are indispensable for a successful introduction and implementation of goal management with OKR.
 This also means that you should publicly promote communicating and working with OKRs.

 - On top, refer your regular feedback for employees (ideally several times per month) to OKRs.
 Quarterly meetings for performance assessments and feedback are usually disentangled from the actual work of an employee, neglect goals and prohibit a steady development of individuals.